ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

     '0:00:09'

-The next step is create the module to download videos from YouTube,  I have defined two versions, one given by pytube and the other youtube-dl
+The next step is to create the module to download videos from YouTube, I have defined two versions, one given by pytube and the other youtube-dl

 ```python